10 simple ways to start eating healthy

 6. Find happy and healthy substitutes

-You can find substitutes for all the foods we consider “unhealthy” such as pizza, hamburger, ice cream and so on.
-Truth is you can make any food super healthy or really unhealthy, it’s just a matter of the quality and amount of the ingredients.
-Change flour, sugar source and increase the level of whole foods and enjoy all your favourites in a new way that’s delicious and nutritious!
+You can find substitutes for all the foods we consider “unhealthy” such as pizza, hamburgers, ice cream, and so on.
+The truth is you can make ANY food super healthy or really unhealthy, it’s just a matter of the quality and amount of the ingredients.
+Change flour, sugar source and increase the level of whole foods and enjoy all your favorites in a new way that’s delicious and nutritious.

 7. Drink way more water